silverstripe/cwp/docs/en/04_Performance_Guide/02_HTTP_Caching.md

 *Q: Can I use HTTP-based caching with SSL?*

+Yes.
 Since SSL traffic is terminated before it hits CWP's Local Cache layer, you can also cache content delivered through HTTPS.

 *If you have any other questions, please contact the CWP Service Desk.*